 - Not caring about your physical appearance

 Alcohol abuse disorder or AUD is apparent when you suffer from alcohol intoxication frequently.
 Physiological symptoms of alcohol intoxication include a lack of the ability to pay attention or retain memory, poor hand and eye coordination, and impaired judgment.
+In our alcohol addiction treatment program, individuals can take advantage of several therapies to address these symptoms and others, such as:

 What To Do If You Feel You Are Abusing Alcohol